MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 The “Red City” is home to more or less 800 riads, “traditional Moroccan houses with beautiful courtyards”, each one with his own story.
 These gorgeous guesthouses capture the magic of Marrakech.

-I've spent hours researching for the best riad recommendations.
+I've spent hours in 2020 researching for the best riad recommendations.
 These are my top picks.
 I did find it hard to pick one, as they all look gorgeous and have their specific character.
 Our final decision was between Riad ‘O and Riad 42.

 • Riad Yasmine https://www.riad-yasmine.com/